lgrube3/postcardroulette/README.md

 # Mingle5

->Dating application built with MEAN stack.
+>Dating application built with MEAN stack and Ionic2.

 >These instructions will get you up and running on your local OSX machine for development and testing purposes.